pschaus/LINFO1121/source/course/index.rst

 Contact and Communication
 =======================================

-Important communications with students will be via moodle.
+Important communications with students will be via Moodle.
+Please make sure to `register for your lab group on Moodle <https://moodle.uclouvain.be/mod/choicegroup/view.php?id=390918>`_.
 For all important communications, you can also write to us by email.